Basis Adaptive Algorithm for Quantum Many-Body Systems on Quantum Computers: Acknowledgment

 \section{Acknowledgment}

-We thank Dr. Richa Goel and Mr. Md.
-Sanowaz Molla for their fruitful discussions.
-AB acknowledge the financial support from DST-India.
+We thank Dr. Richa Goel, Dr. Sieglinde Pfaendler, Dr. Shesha Raghunathan for their fruitful discussions.
+AB acknowledges the financial support from DST-India.
 SG thanks DST-Inspire for financial support.
-We acknowledge National Supercomputing Mission (NSM) for providing computing resources of ‘PARAM RUDRA’ at S.N.
-Bose National Centre for Basic Sciences, which is implemented by C-DAC and supported by the Ministry of Electronics and Information Technology (MeitY) and Department of Science and Technology (DST), Government of India.
+We acknowledge the National Supercomputing Mission (NSM) for providing computing resources of ‘PARAM RUDRA’ at S.N.
+Bose National Centre for Basic Sciences, which is implemented by C-DAC and supported by the Ministry of Electronics and Information Technology (MeitY) and the Department of Science and Technology (DST), Government of India.
+We acknowledge the use of IBM Quantum Credits for this work.